arnaudbos/i-rant/content/loom-part-3-async.md

 We will write code that, instead of blocking, will call an async API.
 This call will return the control of execution immediately (so we can execute other instructions) and only notify us when the result is ready.

-Let's take a look at the second implementation I've made of the proxy service I've presented in the [previous entry][part-2]:
+Let's take a look at the second implementation I've made of the proxy service I've presented in the [previous entry][part-2].

+You can find the complete source code for this sample [here][chapter-2].

 ## Async API